 While slipper limpets were a relatively popular bait around parts of the UK where they are present they are actually an invasive species which is not native to the British Isles.
 They smother native UK species and also out-compete native species for food, leading to serious damage to the shellfish beds of valuable commercial species such as scallops and oysters.
 For these reasons in Spring 2015 the UK government made it an offence to release live or fresh slipper limpets into the sea, as this may spread the eggs and larvae into areas of the UK where the species is not yet present, such as the coast of northern England and Scotland.
 This also includes using slipper limpets in angling, meaning that it is now an offence to use slipper limpets as a sea fishing bait.
 This article was written and published in late 2012 when it was perfectly legal to use slipper limpets as a sea fishing bait, and the information is left on this page for reference purposes only.
 Read the official government press release on this issue by clicking here.

 The common limpet (Patella vulgata) – also known as the European limpet – is an edible (although not widely eaten) species of ‘true’ limpet which is abundant across the whole of the British Isles, and indeed most of Europe.
+There are also two other much less common species of limpets found in the UK: the China limpet (Patella aspera) and the black-footed limpet (Patella depressa).

 Description and Life Cycle